Choosing the right hobby is the first big decision when building a hobby website.

 Where to go next

-Once you have a possible hobby website idea, the next step is to think about what you could create for readers.
+Once you have a possible topic, the next job is to think about what you can create for readers.